 Online storage has become a useful tool for various reasons and we all have some, like DropBox, Copy (alas shut down,) iCloud, and so on.
 They offer you a modest storage space which can be expanded if you bring your friends through referrals.
 But the starting space is generally small.
 Of course, Google Drive is available to anyone who has a Gmail account and starts at 15GB of shared space with mail, photos, drive.

 Another storage-related piece of information I would like to share is IRISTA.
 I am not sure how to pronounce the name, “ee-rist-ah” or “eye-rist-ah” but it is offered by Canon Europe and allows you to store photographs.
 The starting point of storage is 15GB, or that’s how I started a couple of years back when it was in beta version.
-You can store large size images, but the organization skills are minimal like reordering the photographs.
+You can store large size images, but the organization capabilities are minimal like reordering the photographs.
 But, it is eminently capable of displaying and sharing your photographs.
 I do not know if it is available only to Canon photographers or to anyone, but check it out at https://www.irista.com.